When starting a business, the search for financing can be frustrating.

 How does equity crowdfunding work?

 Navigating the equity crowdfunding landscape can be pretty confusing.
 Typically, securities and those who offer securities to the public must be registered and subject to regulation.
-Securities regulation protects investors by ensuring that investors obtain the information they need to make an informed decision, and that issuers are held accountable for any misrepresentations or fraud.
+Securities regulation by the Securities and Exchange Commission (SEC) protects investors by ensuring that investors obtain the information they need to make an informed decision, and that issuers are held accountable for any misrepresentations or fraud.

 - Sign up for a registered equity crowdfunding platform.
 Set up an offer on a registered equity crowdfunding platform and begin raising funding in exchange for real, legal shares in your company.